-You or your authorized representative may appeal any totally or partially denied medical or prescription drug claim.
+You or your authorized representative may appeal any totally or partially denied medical or prescription drug claim or any Adverse Benefit Determination.
 You will WAIVE ALL RIGHTS OF APPEAL, whether it is a Level I or Level II appeal, if you fail to file your appeal within the time frame indicated on the notice that is mailed to you.
 Please refer to the applicable information on the appeal process including mandatory appeal filing deadlines in this section.

-You or your authorized representative on your behalf have the right to appeal a full or partial denial of benefits or payment of a claim for medical services, supplies and/or prescription drugs you have received (post-service) or are planning to receive (pre-service).
-Your appeal must be received by Capital Health Plan or the pharmacy benefits manager, as appropriate, within 180 days of the adverse benefit determination notice (the ending statement period date on the Member Health Statement (MHS), the Explanation of Benefits (EOB) Statement or other notice of denial).
+You or your authorized representative on your behalf have the right to appeal an Adverse Benefit Determination and full or partial denial of benefits or payment of a claim for medical services, supplies, and/or prescription drugs you have received (post-service) or are planning to receive (pre-service).
+Your appeal must be received by Capital Health Plan, the pharmacy benefits manager, Healthcare Bluebook, or SurgeryPlus, as appropriate, within 180 days of the adverse benefit determination notice (the ending statement period date on the Member Health Statement (MHS), the Explanation of Benefits (EOB) Statement or other notice of denial).

 There are three types of appeals: urgent pre-service, pre-service, and post-service.
-You may request an urgent pre-service appeal if the timeframe to complete a Level I Pre-Service Appeal would seriously jeopardize your life or health or your ability to regain maximum function or if in the opinion of a physician with knowledge of your medical condition, would subject you to severe pain that cannot be adequately managed without the care or treatment that is the subject of the urgent appeal.
-If your appeal is for the denial of an urgent pre-service claim or a concurrent care decision, you may verbally request an urgent Level I Appeal by calling the Customer Service toll-free telephone number on your member ID card (Capital Health Plan or the pharmacy benefits manager, as appropriate) and stating that you are requesting an urgent Level I Appeal.
+For Capital Health Plan and CVS Caremark, you may request an urgent pre-service appeal if the timeframe to complete a Level I Pre-Service Appeal would seriously jeopardize your life or health or your ability to regain maximum function or if in the opinion of a physician with knowledge of your medical condition, would subject you to severe pain that cannot be adequately managed without the care or treatment that is the subject of the urgent appeal.
+If your appeal is for the denial of an urgent pre-service claim or a concurrent care decision, you may verbally request an urgent Level I Appeal by calling the Customer Service toll- free telephone number on your member ID card (Capital Health Plan or CVS Caremark, as appropriate) and stating that you are requesting an urgent Level I Appeal.
 Concurrent care means an ongoing course of treatment to be provided over a period of time or number of treatments that was previously approved by Capital Health Plan.